Index Graph Implementation Problems Change Language (Farsi) Source

 Adjacency List

-const int M = 1e5 + 5; // The maximum number of vertices which is specified in the problem's statement
+const int M = 1e5 + 5; // maximum possible number of vertices, given in the problem

 vector<int> list_peyvandi[M];